 Share Data By Using Network Folders is the simplest option to share Access Database and has the least requirements.
 In this method database file is stored on a shared network drive and all users share the database file simultaneously.

-Besides that it’s has some limitations too, like reliability and availability.
-Mainly when multiple user modifying the data; since all database objects are shared.
+This method has some limitations too, like reliability and availability.
+Mainly when multiple users modify the data; since all database objects are shared.
 This sharing technique also diminishes the performance as all the database objects are sent across the network.

-- First of all check whether the Access is set to open in shared mode on all of the user’s PC.
-It’s a default setting so you must check it out.
-If the database is opened in Exclusive mode, then it will surely interfere the data availability.
+- If the database is opened in Exclusive mode, then it will surely interfere with the data availability.

-- From the Access options box, click Client Settings.
+- Under the Access options, click Client Settings.

-- From the Advanced section, under Default open mode, select shared, click OK and exit Access.
+- From the Advanced section, under Default open mode, select “Shared.”

 - Now copy the database file to the shared folder.
-After copying the file, make sure that file attributes are set to allow read/write Access to the database file.
-To use the database users must have read/write preference.
+After copying it, ensure that file attributes are set to allow read/write access to the database file.

 Method 2: Share a database by linking to SharePoint lists:

-Well Sharing a database by linking to SharePoint lists has the same benefits as that of split database and user can modify their own copy of database as the data is shared via the SharePoint site.
+Well, Sharing a database by linking to SharePoint lists has the same benefits as that of a split database and users can modify their copy of the database as the data is shared via the SharePoint site.